 Need more clarification on preparing your artwork?
 Reach out to PakFactory if you need help with any of your designs!

-If you want the extra assurance or need to finalize with your team before going into full production, you can request a custom sample box or 3D mockup.
-It is recommended to request a prototype to confirm the structure and printing for final production if you have a very large order.
+If you want the extra assurance or need to finalize with your team before going into full production, you can request a custom sample box or 3D mock-up.

 Production and Shipping